2001 Austrian Grand Prix: Post-race

 The finishing order outside of the top three remained provisional because BAR lodged an appeal with the Fédération Internationale de l'Automobile (FIA)-aligned Royal Automobile Club over its belief Räikkönen overtook Panis under yellow flag conditions necessitated for Button's retirement on lap 66.
 It came about when the team's protest to the stewards was rejected following a review of video footage resulting in the conclusion there was no incident since it was unreported by track marshals.
 Craig Pollock, the BAR team owner, explained the appeal was lodged because the constructor sought clarity over the regulation preventing drivers from passing under yellow flag conditions.
 BAR's appeal was heard by a panel of judges at a meeting of the FIA's International Court of Appeal in Paris on 1 June.
 The judges upheld the stewards' original verdict and confirmed the race's original result.
 BAR stated their satisfaction with the result.

 Michael Schumacher said he was upset about the incident with Montoya on lap 16 that forced both drivers to lose positions and vowed to speak to the Colombian, "I am a little bit upset obviously because there is no way he could make that corner.
 He just went off and took me with him.
 He had lost it anyway and all he could do was do something to me.
 Sooner or later I would have passed him anyway."
 Montoya's response was, "If he (Schumacher) thinks he has been granted by divine grace some right which allows him to overtake wherever he wants, I have news for him: he can forget it.
 He won't intimidate me, because I'm not psychologically fragile as other drivers."
 After reviewing television footage of the incident, Michael Schumacher told the press he now agreed with Montoya's perspective it was "a racing incident", adding, "It has to be said that, when you sit in the car you don't get the overview of the situation, which you can have looking from outside."

-The race result saw Coulthard reduce Michael Schumacher's advantage in the Drivers' Championship to four points.
-Barrichello remained in third with 18 points and he extended his advantage over the fourth-placed Ralf Schumacher to six points.
-Heidfeld continued to round out the top five with eight points.
-In the Constructors' Championship, Ferrari retained the same 18-point gap over McLaren in second and Williams maintained third.
-Sauber in fifth made up three points over Jordan in fourth with eleven races left in the season.
+The race result saw Coulthard reduce Michael Schumacher's advantage in the World Drivers' Championship to four championship points.
+Barrichello remained in third with 18 championship points and he extended his advantage over the fourth-placed Ralf Schumacher to six championship points.
+Heidfeld continued to round out the top five with eight championship points.
+In the World Constructors' Championship, Ferrari retained the same 18-point gap over McLaren in second and Williams maintained third.
+Sauber in fifth made up three championship points over Jordan in fourth with eleven races left in the season.